Mike Parker reminisces on his 40 years in teaching…

 Some of the students I worked with have gone on to careers in the profession – some as make-up artists, some in lighting and some in sound.
 Some of our dancers went on to great success, including Tori (Victoria) Cooper, now dancing with the Tivoli Ballet Theatre.
 Acting is also a tough profession, so only Emma Lowndes (who played wonderfully the drunken Miss Hannigan in Annie, amongst other things) has gone on to a successful acting career, featuring recently in Downton Abbey, Military Wives, Call the Midwife and Casualty.
 I remember all the actors vividly: to watch students prove that they can excel is a truly wonderful experience.
 However, I also remember the staff who worked together in the productions.
 Mr Fletcher was an immensely talented Musical Director for most of the productions.
 I co-directed with Mr Dickson for a few productions.
 But there were huge numbers of staff involved – make-up, stage-management, prompts, advertising, ushers, ticket sellers…Grease had a total cast of 100 people.
 Miss Forest, the Head of History, was an incredible Stage Manager for most of our productions.
 The incredibly rewarding thing about these productions was to work as a whole creative team and to bond with all these people to produce amazing outcomes.
 I have often thought of this as a metaphor for the school itself

 My career was slow and steady.
 Head of Drama, Second in English, Head of English, Head of English and Expressive Arts.
 In 2008 I helped the school to a successful OFSTED and perhaps my most powerful and joyous memory was the moment when I was promoted to SLT in the middle of Staff Briefing!
 Mr Spinks was a great Headteacher and I know he loved dropping the surprise on me and watching my face.
 He was a lovely man and we miss him dearly, dying at just 60 years old.
-I was promoted to Assistant Headteacher, and then Mrs Wall promoted me to Vice-Principal.
+I was promoted to Assistant Headteacher, and then Mrs Wall promoted me to Vice-Headteacher.
 Working with SLT has been a constant joy.
 The professionalism, the expertise and the commitment of the SLT is an enriching experience.
 The care they take to look after all staff and to make the school a better place for all of its members is truly heart-warming.
 Of the eight Headteachers I have worked with, Mrs Wall has been the most successful and most inspirational.
 Her passionate commitment to improvement and her determination to ensure that we have an inclusive community has been a delight to work for, and with.
 This is one of the main reasons why I found the decision to retire so difficult.

 I came to Urmston Grammar intending to stay for just 3 years and then move on: I stayed for 34 years.
 My two children attended 6th Form here.
 The compelling reason why I stayed is the students.
 I have had the enormous pleasure of teaching children who want to learn and who enjoy education and – in particular – English Literature.
 To find the spark which will ignite their passion for a subject is one of the most rewarding experiences one can have, and even now I find it hard to leave my Year 10 and my Year 12 class behind… but I guess I will always feel like that, and there comes a time when I have to leave.
 There are 50 years between me and Year 7 pupils: I am not a spring chicken anymore, and so it is time to go.